AmazingGabriel16/discord-bot-basic-replit/README.md

 # Important

 Be sure to put in your discord token in the index.js file, it is laballed at the bottom of the file.
+HOWEVER, make sure that you use env, essentially so that your token is a secret!

 Credits: